pvkabaila/CustomGaussQuadrature.jl/README.md

 	\end{cases}
 $$

-where $m$ is a positive integer parameter.
+where $m$ is a positive integer parameter (the "degrees of freedom").
 This weight function is specified by

     which_f = ["scaled chi pdf", [0,Inf], m]